Politics, Fed could whip up new emerging markets storm

 "Which banana skin are you going to slip on?
 I believe it would be weak economic data coming out of China or signs of FX reserves to start falling significantly."

-He noted that Britain and the United States had recovered faster from Great Depression in the 1930s than France, which prioritised monetary discipline.
+He noted that Britain and the United States had recovered faster from Great Depression in the 1930s than France, which prioritized monetary discipline.

-That could set the stage for a round of beggar-thy-neighbour competitive currency devaluations in emerging markets.
+That could set the stage for a round of beggar-thy-neighbor competitive currency devaluations in emerging markets.
 Kazakhstan may already have started it, with its 19 percent tenge devaluation this week.

 That move was motivated by weakness in the rouble of Russia, Kazakhstan's key trade partner.